Roppongi Hills Mori Tower: Mori Arts Center and Art Museum

 The Mori Arts Center is located on floors 49-54.
 This center includes various tourist attractions spread over the tower's top six floors.
 Two members-only facilities—a library and a private club—are located on floors 49 and 51, respectively.
 Visitors are provided with views of the city at Tokyo City View on the 52nd floor and an open-air roof deck on the 54th floor.

 Opening in October 2003, the Mori Art Museum is the centerpiece of the Mori Arts Center.
-Its interior was designed by Gluckman Mayner Architects, and it originally occupied the entire 53rd floor as well as a portion of the 52nd floor.
-The museum's galleries on the 52nd floor have since been removed, however.
-British-born David Elliott served as the museum's director until he resigned in late 2006, and Fumio Nanjo assumed the position.
+Its interior was designed by Gluckman Mayner Architects.
+It originally occupied the entire 53rd floor and a portion of the 52nd floor.
+The museum's galleries on the 52nd floor have since been removed.

+British-born David Elliott served as the museum's director until he resigned in late 2006.
+Fumio Nanjo assumed the position.
 The museum is one of the only venues in Tokyo with a percentage of foreign visitors comparable to the Tokyo National Museum, but it attracts fewer visitors in total.